lvclark/polyRAD/README.md

 polyRAD is part of an upcoming suite of interoperable software called the [ploidyverse](https://github.com/ploidyverse).

 I'm always interested in new collaboration!
-If you find polyRAD to be helpful in your research, let me know if you'd be interested in sharing your data and results for coauthorship in the publication describing the software.
-I would also like to hear your feature requests.
+If you have new feature requests I would love to hear them, especially if you have datasets that you would be willing to share that could be used for testing these new features.
+I expect that there will be more publications as polyRAD is developed further, and I am open to adding new coauthors.
 Contact: Lindsay Clark, University of Illinois, Urbana-Champaign.

 ## Purpose